-The project is located at Location City, California.
+The project is located at <Location Address> in <Location City>, California.
 Pursuant to California Health and Safety Code 42301.6, since this project will not result in an increase in emissions, a school notice is not required.

 For a Non-School Notice project - > 1,000 feet.